GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

  ```
 * So after mounting drive we will make a directory in colab vm ***data*** where our data will be stored.
-* Now we have to take that folder in drive and drag and drop the folder to our local colab file data
+* Now we have to take our dataset folder which is in drive and drag and drop the folder to our local colab file data
 * After drag and drop our contents section will get struck(i suppose the copying of file is happening).Wait for a minute and **turn off internet and dont restart runtime.After two minutes turn on your internet and let google colab conect itself.**
 * Now open data folder.Surprise!!!!!!!! the data is presented there.We have the zip file and bg images in that.Now when we go to drive we can find that our folder is deleted in drive.
 *  DONT WORRY we can go to trash and restore it(Google is great).